 Before dealing with the issue of concealing scars with scalp micropigmentation, post hair transplant, you need to understand the reality of hair transplantation and the inevitability of scarring.
-Of course, there will be many of you out there that already know the answer to this question, yet some of you that won't.

 It's clear and obvious that a hair transplant is going to be a procedure that will be performed by a specialist.
 However, you may be surprised to learn that sometimes the level of competency is often alarming, particularly when transplants are sought in low cost clinics in countries like Turkey.
 Older methods of hair restoration tends to be, more commonly, follicular unit transplants, also known as strip harvesting or FUT, which would frequently leave scarring owing to the very nature this invasive surgery.

 FUT hair restoration is a process whereby a strip of hair is extracted, often from the rear of the scalp, and thereafter transplanted onto the recipient site.
 This particular technique can leave linear scars around the donor zones.
 Yet the length of the particular scar in question, will relate to the skill level of the surgeon that performed the transplant in the first place.